bravegrumpy/merther/src/misunderstood/chapters/07_Decisions.md

 Leon could then see George bite his lower lip, as if thinking, while Merlin simply stared, as if looking through Leon.
 Leon wanted to reach out, to put a hand on Merlin's knee, but something about Freya's face sharp expression made Leon hesitate.
 Putting a hand on an Arthur victim may not be smart.
 Instead, he curled his right hand into a fist, while he shuffled, trying to get a view onto George's writing, to no avail.

+George seemed to sense Leon's curiosity.
+He put a hand on Leon's neck, rather than allowing Leon to view the pages.

 "Merlin and I regularly provide servants with.... medicines that can make them more comfortable after Arthur happens to them."
 Freya's words were clear and sharp, but otherwise  delivered without emotion.

 Leon took a deep breath.
 He was glad that they were doing something, but Leon was still sure that there was more that could be done.
 Leon wanted to figure out how to help Merlin, without overtly crossing Arthur.